finbourne/workflow-sdk-java/sdk/docs/EventHandlersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // EventHandlersApi apiInstance = apiFactory.build(EventHandlersApi.class);

         EventHandlersApi apiInstance = ApiFactoryBuilder.build(fileName).build(EventHandlersApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the Event Handlers.
 Defaults to return the latest version of each Event Handler if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here: https://support.lusid.com/filtering-results-from-lusid.
         Integer limit = 10; // Integer | When paginating, limit the number of returned results to this many.
         String page = "page_example"; // String | The pagination token to use to continue listing event handlers from a previous call to list event handlers.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields must not have changed since the original request. try {
+            // uncomment the below to set overrides at the request level
+            // PagedResourceListOfEventHandler result = apiInstance.listEventHandlers(asAt, filter, limit, page).execute(opts);

             PagedResourceListOfEventHandler result = apiInstance.listEventHandlers(asAt, filter, limit, page).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {